Savannah Guthrie pleads for mom’s return in new video: ‘We need to know without a doubt that she’s alive’ - Local News 8

 By Andy Rose, Cindy Von Quednow, CNN

-(CNN) — In a wrenching video posted to Instagram on late Wednesday afternoon, “Today” anchor Savannah Guthrie pleaded for her missing mother to come home days after her apparent abduction.
+(CNN) — In a wrenching video posted to Instagram on Wednesday evening, “Today” anchor Savannah Guthrie pleaded for her missing mother to come home days after her apparent abduction from her Tuscon-area home.

 “We need to know without a doubt that she’s alive and that you have her,” Guthrie said in response to reports of a potential ransom note.
 “We want to hear from you and we are ready to listen.
 Please reach out to us.”